gvwilson/sensibleadventures/wrestler/wrestler.md

 and nothing much in the alehouse is breakable except the patrons.

 Walker shifts his pack on his shoulder and turns as if to go.
-The larger Anuat says something sneering and reaches for him.
+The larger Nukilik says something sneering and reaches for him.
 Somehow Walker's hand is there to grab his sleeve.
 He tugs,
 turns,